b3n0y/ResolveDevDoc/docs/source/UI_elements_attrb.rst

 **Type:**

 ..  topic:: Description
-	This label attribute is used to
+	This attribute is used to

 ..  note:: Not yet tested